tencentyun/intlcloud-documents/product/云智大数据平台服务/信鸽/ios_access/ios_faq_intl.md

 ## Does iOS support offline retention of push message?

-No. After the TPNS sever send the message to APNs, if APNs finds that the device is not online, it will retain the message for a while; however, details of the specific duration of retention by APNs are not provided by Apple.
+No. When TPSN server sends a message to APNs, if APNs finds that the device is not online, it will retain the message for a while; however, Apple did not disclose the specific retention duration.